FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/production-deployment.rst

 If you want to run the FAIR Data Point in production it is recommended to use HTTPS protocol with valid certificates.
 You can easily configure FDP to run behind a reverse proxy which takes care of the certificates.

-In this example, we will configure FDP to run on a domain `fdp.example.com`.
+In this example, we will configure FDP to run on ``https://fdp.example.com``.
 We will see how to configure the reverse proxy in the same Docker Compose file.
 However, it is not necessary, and the proxy can be configured elsewhere.

 First of all, we need to generate the certificates on the server where we want to run the FDP.
 You can use `Let's Encrypt <https://letsencrypt.org>`__ and create the certificates with `certbot <https://certbot.eff.org>`__.
 The certificates are generated in a standard location, e.g., ``/etc/letsencrypt/live/fdp.example.com`` for ``fdp.example.com`` domain.
 We will mount the whole ``letsencrypt`` folder to the reverse proxy container later so that it can use the certificates.